blauwe-lucht/gitlab-nexus-cpp-conan-cmake-containers-demo/README.md

 is needed by the conan-upload user.
 - Make fibonacci-webservice port configurable through environment.
 - Put Nexus conan-upload user name and password in pipeline secrets.
-- setup.sh doesn't work from a clean start, you have to wait a bit and run it again because Nexus isn't ready yet.
-- Add devcontainers to fibonacci, fibonacci-webservice and fibonacci-webui so they can be edited like a developer normally would.
 - Figure out how to build directly from vscode.
 - Figure out how to run unit tests directly from vscode.
 - Add structured logging.
 - Figure out how to handle branches in the pipeline (don't upload/add suffix to version).
 - Add test coverage.
 - Figure out where the gitlab-runner 403s come from in the log.
 I'm getting these with GitLab 16, 17 and 18.
+- Upgrade to GitLab 17.
+- Add appropriate extensions to the devcontainers (cmaketools, Ansible, ...).
+- Add appropriate build actions to the devcontainers.
+- Add fibonacci-cmdline project.